EliasOPrado/100-days-of-code/log.md

 ### Day 3:April 10, 2019
 ##### (Followed a simple tutorial)

-**Today's Progress**: begin of Jquery.
+**Today's Progress**: begin of jQuery.

-Today I finished the small project with vanilla #JS  then jumped straight to #jQuery with @CodersInstitute.
+**Thoughts:** Today I finished the small project with vanilla #JS  then jumped straight to #jQuery with @CodersInstitute.
 It is much easier to understand something when you are all in.
 However, I just need a bit of momentum to stop pushing and be part of the flow.

+### Day 4:April 11, 2019
+##### (jQuery selectors to events)

+**Today's Progress**: jQuery.

+**Thoughts:** After finished the #JS #jquery selector part, today I began the jquery events.
+So far lessons are easier.
+I have to say that, those small projects with vanilla #javascript are helping loads.
+There are many small things that I should give attention after I finish this part such as SASS and Jasmine tesing.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)